BadgerCode/tttdamagelogs.wiki-contributions/Configuring-the-damage-logs.md

 <br>

-> **Note**: When updating your copy of the damage logs addon, make a backup of your copy of the configuration files!
+> **Note**: When updating your copy of the damage logs addon, backup your configuration files!
 >
-> Otherwise, you may accidentally overwrite your changes to your configuration files.
+> Otherwise, you may accidentally delete your configuration changes!

 <br>